Close Menu

 FCLE

 The FCLE is one 160-minute session with a break at 80 minutes.
 Students may be dismissed at the break if they are finished.
-Students may have up to half a typical school day to continue working if they are not finished after 160 minutes.
 The test consists of approximately 80 multiple-choice questions.

 About the Assessment: